Life Insurance after Gastroplasty or Bariatric Surgery.

 Why do life insurance companies care if I’ve undergone Bariatric Surgery?

 There are several reasons why a life insurance company is going to “care” if you have received bariatric surgery.
-The first reason is because it will help them place your current height and weight ratio in to context because if you “barley” meet the minimum requirements for a traditional term or whole life insurance policy and it has been several years since your surgery, the insurance companies may want to take a closer look at your application than they might someone who has never received a weight loss surgical procedure.
+The first reason is that it will help them place your current height and weight ratio into context because if you “barley” meets the minimum requirements for a traditional term or whole life insurance policy.
+It has been several years since your surgery; the insurance companies may want to take a closer look at your application than they might someone who has never received a weight-loss surgical procedure.

 The second reason why…